andrelavell/hearingacademy/src/pages/reviews/hear-direct-club-nova-hearing-aid.md

 ### What's Missing:
 - **No Smartphone App**: Unlike premium models, there's no app for fine-tuning
-- **No Bluetooth Streaming**: Can't directly stream music or calls from your phone
 - **Limited Customization**: No ability to create custom programs
 - **No Remote Support**: Can't receive remote adjustments from audiologists